The 10 Most Common JavaScript Issues Developers Face

 Bottom Line: It’s Not the End of Common Mistakes

-Almost every JS developer makes some common mistakes like this post’s content.
+Almost every JS developer makes some common mistakes like this post's content.
 How do we avoid these mistakes?
-The best answer is to keep practicing and learning from others’ experiences and mistakes.
+The best answer is to keep practicing and learning from others' experiences and mistakes.
 These mistakes are common and easy to resolve but unavoidable in significant projects.
-You can hire a Javascript developer for peace of mind in projects that develop web and mobile applications.
+You can hire a Javascript developer for peace of mind in web and mobile application projects.

 I hope I have helped you with useful information about common mistakes to avoid.
 Comment down what first mistake you made in your first-ever project.